Which Methodology Is Best for Web Development?

 The first stage is critical and requires a complete understanding of the project’s demands and scope by both the developers and the product owners.

-Waterfall lacks flexibility which means that every phase should be fully completed before moving forward to the next stage.
-Once any modifications are needed or any errors are detected during the course of the project, Waterfall will require a full restart.
 As a result, projects managed under the Waterfall method might require much more time.
 On the other hand, it is great for ensuring that all deliverables meet expectations and it allows for easily measuring the progress since you see the full scope of the project in advance.

 Waterfall methodology is mostly used for web development projects with a clear and predefined scope, with a fixed timeframe for project completion and few iterations or revisions.

 There’s no pre-planning of the entire project, so the tasks are accomplished in an adaptive manner.
 The teams’ efforts are concentrated on small tasks that require urgent attention.
-Agile approach also supports quick modifications in the project’s scope and direction based on the market changes.
+The Agile development approach also supports quick modifications in the project’s scope and direction based on the market changes.

 Agile is better suited to manage complex web development projects that involve variability.
 It allows teams to develop in short iterations that have a specified timeframe and deliverables but don’t have a specific order.